 Along with the show’s production team, crew, and spin-off variations, the credit goes to the three iconic judges of the show, Gary Mehigan, George Calombaris, and Matt Preston.
 All of them are award winners, run grand restaurants, are unbiased food critics, and above all great celebrity chefs.

-This trio has won hearts since it’s first season aired in 2009 and doing it over and over again with each new season.
-Now, they are so loved and cherished among all the home-cooks, professionals and the food-fans that they have gained global fame from the show.
+This trio has won hearts since its first season aired in 2009 and doing it over and over again with each new season.
+Now, they are so loved and cherished among all the home cooks, professionals, and food fans that they have gained global fame from the show.